isaumya/adsense-invalid-click-protector/README.md

 # AdSense Invalid Click Protector (AICP) [![Version](https://img.shields.io/wordpress/plugin/v/ad-invalid-click-protector.svg?style=flat-square)](https://wordpress.org/plugins/ad-invalid-click-protector/) ![Downloads](https://img.shields.io/wordpress/plugin/dt/ad-invalid-click-protector.svg?style=flat-square) ![Rating](https://img.shields.io/wordpress/plugin/r/ad-invalid-click-protector.svg?style=flat-square)
 One plugin to save your AdSense account from Click Bombings and Invalid Click Activities

-> Just because in the name of the plugin there is "AdSense" doesn't mean that it only work with AdSense ads.
-You can literally use it with any ad media you want.
-Whether it is Google AdSense or some other publisher or even affiliate ads.
-As long as you follow the proper usage of the plugin mentioned below, it's gonna work just fine.
+> From v1.1.1 this plugin will only work with AdSense or any iframe based ad codes.
+It will no longer work with normal affiliate banner ads.
+Only iframe based ads will work.
+If you want to use this plugin with general affiliate banner, download v1.0.6

 ## Description